PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 63 tests.
 No ONNX conversion, inference, dependency change, TensorFlow import, or parallel process was involved.

+The recurrent-sequence companion is now isolated in the Torch-free `passes/pytorch_recurrent.py` module.
+It is the single owner of legacy unidirectional/bidirectional LSTM input-index contracts, constant/optional input validation, direct native RNN/LSTM capability selection, and delegation to the shared split-planner unroller.
+The exporter imports the capability functions required by its generated-code environment plus the one preparation entry point; their function ASTs are unchanged from checkpoint `249f2d5`.

+Focused tests cover all supported LSTM arities, complete constant-backed RNN and LSTM direct paths, dynamic-weight and non-time-major rejection, borrowed no-op results, and normalized unroll failures.
+Together with control-flow, compatibility, and architecture tests, 67 tests pass.
+This extraction did not run a model conversion or inference process.

 ## `fb-refactor4` rank-four bounded-family checkpoint

 The first sixteen bounded families of the rank-four generic NHWC